 - RNA vaccines (i.e. Pfizer and Moderna) have never been previously approved for use in humans.
 Their use in COVID-19 is the first large-scale application of this type of vaccine, However, based on preliminary data released in Phase 1-Phase 3 studies, they appear to be safe and well-tolerated and have been authorized for use in the USA, UK, European Union, and other countries.
 Furthermore, the mechanism of action of these vaccines suggests that they will be both safe and effective in patients with CD.

 - Inactivated virus (I.e. Bharat biotech) and protein-based vaccines (i.e. Novavax, GSK-Sanofi, etc.) have been widely used in humans and are likely to be safe but the readout of phase III studies is presently pending.

 - Live vaccines (Oxford/Astra-Zeneca, Johnson and Johnson, Merck) have only been used in a small number of humans prior to COVID-19.
-An example is the Oxford/Asta-Zeneca vaccine, which carries fragments of the COVID-19 virus in a chimpanzee adenovirus, which has been rendered unable to divide.
-This type of vaccine is probably the least safe in persons with compromised immune systems, as there is a theoretical risk that the vaccine virus could mutate or replicate and cause disease in a vulnerable host.
-CD patients should await further guidance from regulatory authorities, scientists, and health care providers before receiving this type of COVID-19 vaccine.
+An example is the Oxford/Astra-Zeneca vaccine, which carries fragments of the COVID-19 virus in a chimpanzee adenovirus, which has been rendered unable to divide.
+While there is a theoretical risk that the vaccine virus could mutate or replicate and cause disease in a vulnerable host, this is unlikely and our panel of experts believes that the benefits of protection from the vaccine outweigh the very small risk of the vaccine virus gaining the capacity to replicate and cause harm.
+CD patients should discuss the benefits and risks of this type of vaccine with their doctor or other health care provider and follow guidance from regulatory authorities related to this type of COVID-19 vaccine.